Skip to main content

 Project Members

-You can invite specific users to individual projects with customized access levels.
-This is perfect for:
+You can invite specific users to individual projects.
+There are two types:

 Public Pages (Default)

 By default, anyone on the internet can access the public pages of your deployed application without signing in.
-This includes landing pages, marketing content, and any routes you’ve made publicly accessible in your application code.
+Your application code controls which routes are public.

 Project Editor

-Full control over the project in Stardeck Project Editors have complete access to manage the project within the Stardeck platform:
+Project Editors have full control over the project within the Stardeck platform:

 • Modify project settings and configuration